 Climate Nature Nexus

-There is an urgent need for the finance sector to account for nature-related risks in decisions, building on progress in assessing and managing climate-related risks.
+There is an urgent need for the finance sector and central banks to account for nature-related risks in decisions, building on progress in assessing and managing climate-related risks.
 This can help ensure portfolios are resilient to changes in the state of nature, thereby potentially reducing their volatility.

 Nature-related risks arise from an organisation’s links between its activities and nature.
 This includes shorter-term financial risks as well as longer-term risks stemming from an organisation’s impacts and dependencies on nature.